1.60 lakh health workers will be first to get COVID-19 vaccine in Punjab: Minister | Health

 1.60 lakh health workers will be first to get COVID-19 vaccine in Punjab: Minister

+Thereafter, the Principal Secretary (Health) said, people above 50 years and those aged below 50 with co-morbid conditions will be covered under the inoculation drive.
+The Health minister said the Centre should provide COVID-19 vaccine to Punjab free of cost.

+Sidhu further said Punjab is fully prepared for the vaccination drive.
+He said the state government has established a storage capacity of one crore vaccines in its own cold chain centres.

-To a question on the timeframe of the vaccination drive, Lal said it will depend upon the availability of vaccine.
-He said the state has the capacity to administer 4 lakh vaccines in a day.
+To a question on the timeframe of the vaccination drive, Principal Secretary (Health) Lal said it will depend upon the availability of vaccines.
+He said the state has the capacity to administer four lakh vaccines in a day.

-He further said that the state has around 4,000 trained vaccinators. ''If we get a large number of doses, then we can also use doctors, pharmacists, dental doctors and nurses as vaccinators," he said, adding that the state has enough storage capacity for COVID-19 vaccine.
+He further said Punjab has around 4,000 trained vaccinators. ''If we get a large number of doses, then we can also use doctors, pharmacists, dental doctors and nurses as vaccinators," Lal said, adding the state has enough storage capacity for COVID-19 vaccine.

 A state-level vaccine store has been set up in Chandigarh, officials said.
 Punjab has already conducted a dry run for vaccination in Ludhiana and Shaheed Bhagat Singh Nagar.

 The mock drill of the distribution and administration of COVID-19 vaccine was being conducted in Patiala on Sunday.
-Punjab has so far witnessed 1.67 lakh coronavirus cases and 5,364 deaths.
+Punjab has so far recorded 1.67 lakh coronavirus cases and 5,364 deaths.

 - READ MORE ON: